aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Encryption context for integrity and authenticity

 For a stronger security posture, you can add metadata to each encryption operation, and verify them during decryption.
 This is known as additional authenticated data (AAD).
-These are non-sensitive data that can help protect authenticity and integrity of your encrypted data.
+These are non-sensitive data that can help protect authenticity and integrity of your encrypted data, and even help to prevent a [confused deputy](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html) situation.

 ???+ danger "Important considerations you should know"
     1. **Exact match verification on decrypt**.
 Be careful using random data like `timestamps` as encryption context if you can't provide them on decrypt.
     2. **Only `string` values are supported**.
 We will raise `DataMaskingUnsupportedTypeError` for non-string values.
     3. **Use non-sensitive data only**.
-When using KMS, encryption context is available as plaintext in AWS CloudTrail.
-Unless you [intentionally disabled KMS events](https://docs.aws.amazon.com/kms/latest/developerguide/logging-using-cloudtrail.html#filtering-kms-events){target="_blank"}.
+When using KMS, encryption context is available as plaintext in AWS CloudTrail, unless you [intentionally disabled KMS events](https://docs.aws.amazon.com/kms/latest/developerguide/logging-using-cloudtrail.html#filtering-kms-events){target="_blank"}.

 === "getting_started_encryption_context.py"

-    ```python hl_lines="27-29"
+    ```python hl_lines="26-28"
     --8<-- "examples/data_masking/src/getting_started_encryption_context.py"
     ```